szetyng/Guardrails/README.md

 - for now, `tMin=0.25` and `tMax=0.75` for intermediary holons

 How does agent decide on which raMethod to vote for?
-- for now, if `resources > 0.4*capacity`, then vote for Queue
+- Random
-- else, Ration
+- Scraped idea: if `resources > 0.4*capacity`, then vote for Queue.
+Else, Ration

 How does head decide the amount to ration if Ration wins?
 - `resources/nrOfMembers`, except that `nrOfMembers is temporarily fixed as 9 at the moment